ajitjadhav10/My-Learnings/DSA/README.md

   - Reach the end of the list

 An algorithm should be finite(it should not run for infinite amount of time)

+- Time complexity: Time taken to execute an algorithm
+- Space complexity: It is the amount of space utilized by the algorithm while executing

+Binary search: